 When it comes to where to bed down at night, sleeping mats are a great idea and require a lot less hassle to set up than the average air mattress.
 You can’t go wrong with options like the Megamat Duo 10 Sleeping Pad or the HEST Foamy Sleeping Pad.

-If you’d rather go the sleeping bag route on your next camping trip, you’ll discover that there are a range of great and innovative choices.
+If you’d rather go the sleeping bag route on your next camping trip, you’ll discover a range of great and innovative choices.
 For instance, check out Columbia’s Kid’s Grow Along sleeping bag, designed to adjust to your kid’s height as they grow.

 Prefer to cozy up to your partner on a romantic beach camping outing?
 Look no further than the Dream Island Double Sleeping Bag from Big Agnes.
 Alternatively, if you’re sleeping alone, you could opt for this accidentally hilarious yet undeniably awesome Wearable Sleeping Bag.

 Depending on your camping trip destination, you may or may not find yourself fending off unsavory insects.
-That’s why it’s worth adding a good bottle of bug spray to your beach camping packing list.
+That’s why adding a good bottle of bug spray to your beach camping packing list is worth it.

 Sawyer Picaridin Insect Repellent Lotion can keep bug bites at bay for up to 14 hours and is made from a low-odor, non-greasy formula.
 The same company also makes a pump spray that you can use on your clothes, tent, or gear.